inexorgame-obsolete/wiki-mirror/Inexor-Tree-C---API.md

 Each *SharedVar-Attribute* is actually a class definition, hence they get syntax-highlighted correctly in most IDEs.
 Using the Operator `|` one can attach more than just a single *SharedVar-Attribute* to a *SharedVar*.

-Although it is easily possible to create SharedVar-Attributes oneself, there are currently two SharedVar-Attributes usable by default
+Although it is easily possible to create SharedVar-Attributes oneself, there are currently four SharedVar-Attributes usable by default.

+* Default(value)
+  * set the default value of the variable (if no such SharedVar-Attribute is given, the default value is `0` or `""`)
 * Range(minimal, maximal)
 * Persistent()
+  * remember the value of the variable after shutdown
+* OnChange(functor)
+  * execute a given code as soon as the variable changes (

 **Do not use logic as arguments for SharedVar-Attributes**!